A Roth IRA for kids is a great way to build wealth and teach children about investing and the power of compounding.

-With a Roth IRA for a teenager with some income, they can really get a great start on investing.
-That’s what we are doing with our children, so I wanted to share some of the things I’ve learned about IRAs for kids.
+A teenager with some income can really get a good start with a Roth IRA.
+That’s what we’re doing with our children, so I wanted to share some of the things I’ve learned about IRAs for kids.

 The Power of Starting Early

-As Paul explains, investing just $3,000 for a young child can actually turn into $50 million in their lifetime.
+As Paul explains, investing just $3,000 for a young child can actually net them $50 million in their lifetime.
 Part of this magic comes from investing in an asset class with a high return.
 But another significant aspect is investing in a Roth IRA once your child has earned income.

 Rules for Roth IRAs for Minors

 If a minor does have earned income, then they can open an IRA.
-The account, however, will need to be opened by a guardian.
+However, a guardian will need to actually open the account.
 In the industry, they call these types of accounts “custodial” accounts for minors.
 As an example, Vanguard describes this type of an account as follows: “Establish an account in a minor’s name, administered by an adult custodian, where the investment amount is provided by the minor.”

 Here’s a summary of these rules: